brianfluk/software-engineering-project/iteration-01.plan.md

  * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

 #### Artifacts

  * Design document - on google drive with user cases, product description and how it will be implememented.
 It also contains the vision for the MVP.
+Outlines the vision that the product owner has.

+ Define: Task
+ 	Has priority:
+ 		Priority is affected positively by # of dependants
+		Priority is affected positively by MVP requiredness Priority is affected positively by how well it can be defined Has size:
+ 		Scale of 1 - 5
+ 		1 being a few lines of code
+ 		5 being a complex system requiring multiple classes

- * Product backlog - it will be a priority sorted list of taks need to be done for the project to be completed.
+ * Product backlog - it will be a priority sorted list of tasks that need to be done for the project to be completed.
+Smaller, more immediate tasks will be better defined.
+Google doc for now. later into trello or github projects.
+Priority assigned by product owner based on above definition.

  * Sprint backlog - A list of tasks that are in play for the current sprint.
+Assigned by scrumlord based on skillset.

- * Completed tasks - All items completed from Sprints.
+ * Completed tasks - All items completed from Sprints will go into To Test.

+ * To Test – All items competed here will go into Done.
+Else into Product backlog with higher priority.

+ * Overflow tasks - All tasks in the previous sprint that was not completed.
+These lists will be reintegrated into the product backlog with increased priority.

 List/describe the artifacts you will produce in order to organize your team.